ChristopherKing42/Pennsylvania-Weather-Closings/README.md

 # Pennsylvania-Weather-Closings
 Have you ever had a project where you needed to know if your school or bussiness is closed or delayed?
 Your problem is solved!

-This program will scrap the page at http://www.wgal.com/weather/closings (Pennslyvania-Weather-Closins nor its authors are affiliated with WGAL.)
+This program will scrap the page at http://www.wgal.com/weather/closings.
+(Pennslyvania-Weather-Closings nor its authors are affiliated with WGAL.)

 To get started, first run the following to command:
 ```